Pramilashanmugam/Restaurant/README.md

 Each User Story contains Acceptance Criteria and Tasks which I sometimes had to change after I did the process, as I wasn't yet sure what needed to be done to achieve the Acceptance Criteria I aimed for.

-Since this was my first project using this methodology and the Django framework, some of the estimated story points were way off.
+Since this was my first project using this methodology and the Django framework it was quite challenging, some of the estimated user stories where clubbed together as epic in the later stage as they where related to one another.
 In practice, a few of these tasks were completed faster than anticipated, while others took much longer.

 The [MoSCoW Method of Prioritisation](https://www.agilebusiness.org/dsdm-project-framework/moscow-prioririsation.html) was also used, classifying each User Story as a 'Must Have', 'Should Have' or 'Could Have'.
 Some "Won't Have's" didn't make it into the project and were left in the Backlog for a future iteration.
 It is important to note here, that by writing only enough User Stories to reach the Minimum Viable Product(MVP).